vytal-io/vytal-extension/README.md

 ## Limitations

-### Tab initialization

-There is a slight delay between when a new tab is opened and the debugger starts mocking the data.
-This allows for websites to get the original value of the data before it is changed.
-After the initial loading of a tab, this will no longer be an issue.

 ### Debugging bar

 While the chrome.debugger API is active, a bar under the address bar is displayed.
 Hiding the bar is only possible when the --silent-debugger-extension-api command-line switch is used.